 For those eager to learn a trade and get into the job market and earn a salary quickly, welding is a good choice.

+Learning how to become a certified welder isn't straightforward.
 A welder needs to have a firm basic understanding of process and procedures as well as practical hands-on welding skills.

 Many employers now require welders to pass a written examination before the hands-on traditional welder certification test is taken.
 The written examination will cover safety protocols, workmanship standards and definitions.